aanand93/puppeteer_test/README.md

 # Puppeteer Intro

 > This is a how to use guide for puppeteer.
 Multiple examples of different methods will be shown on how to scrape webpages for different types of data.
+A basic understanding of html, css, and javascript will be needed to understand these methods.

 ## Set Up